AakashPradeep/xStorage/README.md

 * Support range scan
 * Global Index to make search fast so that search across multiple level can be avoided.
 * Support Snapshot
-* Addition of transaction for Compacation
+* Addition of transaction for Compaction

 # Where I can be used
 * As a DB for [YARN Resource Manager](https://hortonworks.com/blog/apache-hadoop-yarn-resourcemanager/)